Home » Archives for

 Jazz and Blues Artist Cheryl Hodge – Facebook Page

-Every working musician carries three different relationships with instruments at once, and most of us never separate them out.
-There are the ones you play — where you’ve lived in the instrument long enough that technique gets out of the way.
-There are the ones you fake — where, given retakes and the forgiveness of a DAW, you can get a part down that holds up in a mix, even though you’d be exposed inside eight bars live.
-And there are the ones you understand well enough to write for — instruments you may never touch, but you know the idiom, the register breaks, the voicings a player would actually choose.
-The third category is the one most of us underrate.
-It’s also the one that quietly separates a workable arrangement from a great one.
+Working musicians carry three different relationships with instruments.
+Mostly, we never separate them out.
+There are the ones you play – where you’ve played an instrument long enough that we don’t need to think of technique.
+There are the ones you can fake – where retakes and the forgiveness of a DAW let you get a passable part down that holds up in a mix.
+Live, you’d be exposed inside eight bars.
+Lastly, are the ones you understand well enough to write for – instruments you might never play, but you understand them, the register breaks, the voicings a player would actually choose.
+That last category is often underrated.